It’s a breath of Mintz-y fresh air to hear about a firm that’s balanced growth with being chill.

 Interviewees outside OCI: 187

-Mintz attends OCIs at nine universities, including a mix of top national law schools such as Harvard and Georgetown, and regionals such as Boston College Law School and Suffolk Law School.
-The firm also attends job fairs run by Boston Lawyers Group, Northeast BLSA, the Loyola Patent Law Intern Program and Lavender Law.
+Mintz attends OCIs at five universities, including a mix of top national law schools such as Harvard, Georgetown, and UVA, and regionals such as Boston College Law School and Boston University School of Law.
 Outside of this the firm participates in resume drops, and hopefuls can also send in applications directly to the firm.

 Hiring sources tell us that interviewers “look for curious, collaborative, collegial students.”
 Questions vary by interviewer, but overall “we aim to find prospective associates who share the same passion for the law as our lawyers do.”